Did You Suffer Injuries After Falling On Snow Or Ice?

 During the winter, ice and snow can create dangerous conditions in parking lots and on stairs and sidewalks.
 Property owners have a responsibility to keep these walkways clear of precipitation so that guests do not slip and fall or get into car accidents.

-The injuries sustained in a snow and ice fall can be serious and include broken bones, soft tissue injuries, brain or head injuries, and spinal cord injuries.
+The injuries suffered in a snow and ice fall can be serious and include broken bones, soft tissue injuries, brain or head injuries, and spinal cord injuries.
 In many cases, these injuries could have been avoided if the property owner removed the snow and ice in a timely fashion.

 Property Owners Have An Obligation To Protect You